How are your mitochondria?June 15, 2017

 - Sleep issues

-In Conclusion: All of these factors, collectively, create what we might know as adrenal stress.
+Bottom Line: All of these factors, collectively, create what we might know as adrenal stress.
 The problem with them is that they are simply how we lead our lives.
-We don’t go to sleep by candlelight anymore, and all of these environmental changes can also lead to changes in our health – sometimes for the better, but sometimes for the worse, too.
+We don’t go to sleep by candlelight anymore, and all of these environmental changes can also lead to changes in our health.
+Sometimes for the better, but sometimes for the worse, too.

 What are the risks of adrenal stress?

-There are plenty of risks associated with adrenal stress, which is both very important and very real to those who have it.
+There are plenty of risks associated with adrenal stress.
 It can: